-Caked with months of built-up skin follicles, the occasional inadvertent spill of your favorite gaming beverage and a smattering of crumbs from countless quick refueling sessions, the unsung mouse pad is an oft-forgotten, but crucial part of any gaming setup.
+TCaked with months of built-up skin follicles, spilled with the occasional of your favorite gaming beverage, and smattered of crumbs from countless quick refueling sessions, the mousepad is an often forgotten, yet crucial part of any gaming setup.

-The lowly mousepad rarely gets the same attention and care as pricier components even though its surface is responsible for innumerable hours of gaming pleasure and the epicenter of on-screen action.
+The lonely mousepad rarely gets the same attention and care as pricier components even though its surface is responsible for innumerable hours of gaming pleasure and the epicenter of on-screen action.

-In our guide, we walk through the best and quickest ways to rid a mousepad of grime and dirt to restore it to its former glory, or at least very near to it.
+In our guide, we walk through the safest and quickest ways to rid a mousepad of grime and dirt to restore it to its former glory, or at least very close to it.

 Method 1 – Light Dirt

 For mousepads that are generally clean but have amassed a layer of dust, the most straightforward technique is to get out your trusty vacuum cleaner and gently hoover up any debris.

 If you don’t have a vacuum cleaner at hand, a run of the mill microfiber cloth does a decent job, but won’t remove any embedded dust, dirt, sweat, or hand oil residue.
 Straightforward back and forth mentions are more than sufficient.